Iran profile - timeline

 636 - Arab invasion brings end of Sassanid dynasty and start of Islamic rule.

-9th century - Emergence of modern Persian language (or Farsi), written using a form of Arabic script.
+9th century - Emergence of modern Persian language, written using a form of Arabic script.

 1220 - Mongol forces of Genghis Khan overrun Persia, which becomes part of the Ilkhanate, ruled by descendants of Genghis' grandson Hulagu.